stampymany-ai/Linode-Seach-Engine/README.md

 # Linode Seach Engine
 A project made to help user make a search engine on linode
 # The Guide
-Creating a Search Engine on Linode: A Complete Guide This guide provides a step-by-step walkthrough for building a basic search engine on a Linode Virtual Machine (VM).
-We'll use Elasticsearch as the core search engine and Scrapy for web crawling.

 Step 1: Set Up and Secure Your Linode VM
 First, you need to create your Linode VM and secure it.
 This guide assumes you have a Linode account and have created a new Ubuntu 24.04 LTS VM.